Latest news

 You need to have management control of the land to deliver the actions to be eligible for SFI.

-Then there are eligibility requirements for the SFI actions.
-Broadly, these require the land to be recorded on Rural Payments with the appropriate cover.
+Then, there are eligibility requirements for the SFI actions.
+Broadly, these require the land to be recorded on Rural Payments with the appropriate land cover.
 For example, for SFI arable actions, the field needs to have arable crops recorded.
+RPA mapping records need to match what is on the ground and that in turn allows the appropriate actions to be placed on the land.
 In addition, you need to have management control to be able to deliver the required actions.

 Tenants